arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 #### Connect to Your Provider

 You need to enter the Pin code and the APN link of your provider.
-The user name and password depend on your provider.
-They are required to authenticate with the APN gateway.
-The values can usually be found by searching Google for APN credentials + provider name.
+The user name and password depend on your provider; they are required to authenticate with the APN gateway.
+These values can usually be found by searching online for APN credentials + provider name.
 Sometimes they can be left blank.

-This sketch will initialize the SIM card and connect to your provider's network
+This sketch will initialize the SIM card and connect to your provider network

 ```cpp
 #include <GSM.h>